 Are These Claims Even Legal?

-Nope, sorry, they aren't.
-MLM distributors are not educated by the companies to follow the FTC guidelines on endorsements.
+It doesn't seem as if they are.
+MLM distributors are typically not educated by the companies to follow the FTC guidelines on endorsements.
 That article states:

 "Advertisers still must have adequate substantiation to support claims made through endorsements in the same way they’re required to if they had made the representation directly.
 In other words, advertisers may not convey through testimonials claims they could not otherwise prove with competent and reliable evidence.
 But one key revision of particular interest to electronic retailers is the new standard for endorsements that don’t represent the experience buyers can expect from using the advertised product themselves.